 Loss of interest or apathy

-You lose motivation to do things you used to enjoy, like going to movies, cooking and seeing friends or family.
+lose interest in doing things you used to enjoy, like going to movies, cooking, and seeing friends or family.

 Feeling irritable or hostile

-Your behaviour becomes emotionally charged or aggressive, and you don't always know why.
+You engage in emotionally charged, aggressive behavior, and you don't always know why.

 might I notice?